• All Recipes

 Some will say they are similar to green bell peppers and barely register on the Scoville Scale with about 50-200 scoville heat units.
 For comparison, jalapeño peppers can range from about 2,500-8,000 on the same scale.
 These peppers are savory and great in sautés and, as you'll see in the recipe below, in the style of a stuffed pepper or chile relleno.

-For most summers in our CSA box, we’ve gotten a few bags of these slender peppers that are usually a bright green color in mid to late summer.
-These peppers are also found at farmers markets around the same time and I’ll usually buy a couple bags to freeze.
+For most summers in our CSA box, we've gotten a few bags of these slender peppers that are usually a bright green color in mid to late summer.
+These peppers are also found at farmers markets around the same time and I'll usually buy a couple bags to freeze for quick sautés in the fall and winter months.

 Ingredients for Shishito Rellenos Recipe

-To make these fun small bites we need the following ingredients:
+To make these fun small bites for this Shishito Rellenos Recipe we need the following ingredients:

 • Shishito Peppers: It wouldn't be Shishito Rellenos without these sweet and mildly spicy peppers.
 We will cut small slits in each of the peppers to make room to stuff them with a delicious assortment of shredded Mexican cheese.